SonarOpenCommunity/sonar-cxx/ISSUE_TEMPLATE.md

+Is it really a **cxx-plugin** issue or a general SonarQube issue?
+To track SonarQube issues use the [community from SonarSource](https://community.sonarsource.com/) please.

 Please [turn debug info on](https://github.com/SonarOpenCommunity/sonar-cxx/wiki/Get-debug-information) and reproduce your issue.
 The debug info in the log file could help to solve or locate the issue.